shsedghi/HL_Fabric_IDE/README.md

 With the introduction of JavaScript Chaincode, VSCode plays a more important role as a full stack development tool for HL fabric.
 The focus of this documnet is to build:

 1. An enviornmonet for chaincode development.
-This Environment was derived
+This Environment was derived from Basic Network of Hyperledger Fabric 1.1, and added DEV mode.
+The Fabric 1.1 DEV mode does not support CouchDB.
 2. Focus on Javascript which has no debugging limitation, while using Eclipse for GO development, old fashioned way.